slonermike/lunchlady/THE_PLAN.md

 # Known Issues
 - If you try to re-run `lunchlady setup` it will not allow you to change your source content folder.
+- If you run `luchlady manage` before `lunchlady add` it gives insufficient rectification instructions.

 # Releases